Please share far and wide!

 Again, Madison (Madison was the key author of the Constitution) feared potential chaos should the Articles of Confederation be allowed to stay in power.
 He bought into Locke and Hobbes’ theory of flawed, selfish humanity and the need for government to enforce laws in order to keep flawed humans out of a state of war.
 The domestic anarchy that was troubling America at the time further convinced Madison of the matter.
 Hence, the new Constitution and new government would hopefully insure domestic tranquility—unlike the Articles of Confederation.

-If you haven’t noticed, the preamble is essentially listing out all the reasons for a federal government—-reasons that I’ve been telling y’all all along.
+If you haven’t noticed, the preamble is essentially listing out all the reasons for a federal government under the new Constitution—-reasons that I’ve been telling y’all all along.

 Provide for the Common Defense